Equilibrium Analysis for Concurrent Force Systems

-Once you have chosen axes, you need to break down all of the force vectors into components along the x, y and z directions (see the vector decomposition page for more details on this process).
+Once you have chosen axes, you need to break down all of the force vectors into components along the x, y and z directions (see the vectors page in Appendix 1 if you need more guidance on this).
 Your first equation will be the sum of the magnitudes of the components in the x direction being equal to zero, the second equation will be the sum of the magnitudes of the components in the y direction being equal to zero, and the third (if you have a 3D problem) will be the sum of the magnitudes in the z direction being equal to zero.
 Collectively these are known as the equilibrium equations.

-Once you have your equilibrium equations, you can solve these formulas for unknowns.
-The number of unknowns that you will be able to solve for will be the number or equations that you have.
+Once you have your equilibrium equations, you can solve them for unknowns using algebra.
+The number of unknowns that you will be able to solve for will be the number of equilibrium equations that you have.
 In instances where you have more unknowns than equations, the problem is known as a statically indeterminate problem and you will need additional information to solve for the given unknowns.